kakyoism/kkafplay/README.md

 A Python-based audio file player with quirky features that you may never need.

-Despite its insignificance, it mainly serves as a minimal Python application template that my other Python project could copy from.
+Despite its insignificance, it mainly serves as a minimal Python application template that my other Python projects could copy from.

 The template includes the following